Root Awakening

 Dale lifted his.

 They clapped once.
-Said bula, both of them, with something present in it.
+Said bula, both of them, and meant it.
 Drank.

 The kava was bitter and real and tasted like the earth it came from.

-Around them, Root Awakening held its Thursday — the low amber light, the soft pulse of the music, the murmur of other people in their own private reckonings on their own stools, the strip-mall bones of the place invisible now in the warmth of it.
-The first-date couple in the corner had relaxed into something that might become genuine.
-Manny was cleaning glasses with the unhurried rhythm of a man who had found his right work.
+Root Awakening held its Thursday.
+The amber light and the low music.
+Other people in their own reckonings on their own stools, the strip-mall bones invisible now in the warmth of it.
+The first-date couple in the corner relaxed into the real thing.
+Manny cleaned glasses with the unhurried rhythm of a man who found his right work.

 Dale sat on his usual stool.